 With many mesh network devices (not all brands offer the same things, so do your research), parents can create individual user profiles, assign devices to these profiles, and check when these users were online.

 So if you think little Timmy is up playing Fortnite well past his bedtime, the Wi-Fi router acts as the dibber-dobber and shows you just how late he was up.

 Control when the kids are online

 Monitoring is great and all, but doesn’t wield as much fear and terror as controlling the internet does.
-As the parent, using a router with mesh network capabilities means you can turn off internet access in strategic areas of the house at will.
+As the parent, using a mesh router system means you can turn off internet access for a single router in strategic areas of the house at will.